r-lib/styler/CONTRIBUTING.md

 finally the files that should be processed with the hook.

 For the scripts to become a hook, they need to be *registered* in [`.pre-commit-hooks.yaml`](https://github.com/lorenzwalthert/precommit/blob/main/.pre-commit-hooks.yaml).
-As R is not currently a supported language of pre-commit (https://github.com/pre-commit/pre-commit/issues/926), most hooks use `language: script` and then a shebang in the `entrypoint` script.
+As of pre-commit 2.11, R is a [supported language of pre-commit](https://pre-commit.com/#r).
+Hence, it should have `language: r` in `.pre-commit-hooks.yaml` and then (for compatibility) a shebang in the `entrypoint` script.

 # Testing hooks